Islam in Houston: Politics

-Government

 In 2021 Pakistani American Yasar Bashir became the first Muslim assistant chief of the Houston Police Department.

 Education

 The Islamic schools operated by the Islamic Society of Greater Houston are the Darul Arqam Schools.
 The Islamic Education Center operates the Al-Hadi School of Accelerative Learning.
 The Iman Academy is an independent Islamic school system.

+LGBTQ affairs

+In 2022 there were plans to open a mosque which caters to Houston's LGBT communities.